YottaDB/YDBDoc/MultiLangProgGuide/goprogram.rst

         func IncrE(tptoken uint64, errstr *BufferT, incr, varname string, subary []string) (string, error)

-Matching `Go KeyT IncrST()`_, :code:`IncrE()` wraps `ydb_incr_st() <https://docs.yottadb.com/MultiLangProgGuide/cprogram.html#ydb-incr-s-ydb-incr-st>`_ to atomically increment the referenced global or local variable node coerced to a number with :code:`incr` coerced to a number, with the result stored in the node and returned by the function.
+Matching `Go KeyT IncrST()`_, :code:`IncrE()` wraps :ref:`ydb-incr-s-st-fn` to atomically increment the referenced global or local variable node coerced to a number with :code:`incr` coerced to a number, with the result stored in the node and returned by the function.

-- If `ydb_incr_st() <https://docs.yottadb.com/MultiLangProgGuide/cprogram.html#ydb-incr-s-ydb-incr-st>`_ returns an error such as NUMOFLOW or INVSTRLEN, the function returns the error.
+- If :ref:`ydb-incr-s-st-fn` returns an error such as NUMOFLOW or INVSTRLEN, the function returns the error.
 - Otherwise, it returns the incremented value of the node.

 With a :code:`nil` value for :code:`incr`, the default increment is 1.
 Note that the value of the empty string coerced to an integer is zero, but 1 is a more useful default value for an omitted parameter in this case.